rotolanna/Software_and_Computing_Project/how_to_guides/How_to_work.md

 3. Open *Booking.cpp*, *Generation.cpp* and *Reconstruction.cpp* and write your plot code in *Fill_Histo* function in order to see the results of your analysis.

-4. If you need other functions, you have to add the prototype in the .h of the used class and the implementation in the corresponding .cpp.
+4. If you need other functions, you have to add the prototype in the .h of the used class and their implementation in the corresponding .cpp.
 Otherwise, you just create a new class (*class_name.h*) and the corresponding *class_name.cpp*.
 Then, in the Analysis.cpp there is the main function, you will create a pointer to your Class Objects and recall the functions implemented in *class_name.cpp* .
+     Then, add the <class_name>.h and <class_name>.cpp in the Makefile.

 5. If you need to change the resolutions of the detectors, open the par_detector.txt in the Project_01 folder and modify it with new values.